Studying Business & Society

 The Centre for Academic Writing is located in Ross Building South, Room 311

-Counselling and Disability Services (CDS) is located at N110 Bennett Centre
+Student Counselling and Development (SCD) is located at N110 Bennett Centre

-The Centre offers personal counseling, skills development workshops on time-management, stress management and test preparation.
+The Centre offers personal counselling, skills development workshops on time management, stress management and test preparation.
 Also, support is provided to students with mental health issues and learning disabilities.
-More information is available at: http://cds.info.yorku.ca

-Information on standards of student conduct, complaint process and students’ rights is available at: http://www.yorku.ca/secretariat/policies
+Information on standards of student conduct, complaint process and students’ rights are available at Secretariat website.

-To understand what constitutes plagiarism, please visit: www.yorku.ca/academicintegrity/students/index.htm
+To understand what constitutes plagiarism, please visit Academic integrity website.

 Should a reported grade be incorrect, please liaise with the Course Director first.
 Should it not be resolved at this stage, then apply for a grade re-appraisal within 21 days after the release of final grades.
-If the Course Director is not available, please report to the department, prior the deadline.
-You can also contact the Registrar’s Office (www.registrar.yorku.ca) if you have additional concerns.
+If the Course Director is not available, please report to the department, prior to the deadline.
+You can also read the Grade Reappraisal Policy if you have additional concerns.

 All Grade Re-appraisal requests must be submitted to the department offering the course.